 About

-My research focuses on the interface of Computer Science and Economics, where I am interested in leveraging algorithm design to expand the frontier of Economics theory.
-My main approach utilizes theoretical techniques from optimization, probabilistic theory, complexity, graph theory, etc. I had experience doing research in algorithmic information design, algorithmic auction design, and am currently devoting myself to understanding economic implications in blockchain.
+I am a first-year Computer Science PhD student at Stanford Theory Group.
+My research focuses on the intersection of Computer Science and Economics, where I am interested in considering incentives to design computer systems with desired properties (e.g., efficiency, fairness.
+Part of my job is to identify and define these properties).
+My main approach utilizes theoretical techniques from optimization, probability, complexity, graph theory, etc. In the past few years, I had experience doing research in algorithmic information design, algorithmic auction design, matching markets, and mechanism design for blockchains.

 Publications